MarcosDemetry/MarcosDemetry.github.io/aboutme.md

 I've had the honor of presenting a few times myself:
 <img src = "/assets/img/blog-seminar-participation/Total-number-of-own-presentations-per-academic-year.png" width ="100%"/>

 Econ gets a lot of crap for its gender imbalance.
-And it is still has a highly skewed gender distribution.
+And it has a highly skewed gender distribution.
 This is looking at presenters' genders, but the share of men would be even higher if I counted per presentation instead of per presenter (since I've seen some people present multiple times, and it's mostly been men).
 <img src = "/assets/img/blog-seminar-participation/Unique-presenters-by-gender.png" width ="100%"/>

 If you are like me<sup>*</sup>, you've gone around wondering the following: